0x4248/notebook/source/content/01 Areas/Maths/01 Algebraic expressions/Index laws.md

 ## See also
 - [[Expanding brackets]]
 ## References
-- Edexcel AS and A Level Mathematics Pure Mathematics `PAGE 2`
+- Edexcel AS and A Level Mathematics Pure Mathematics (Page 2) `BOOK`